Neutron Star Structure in Ho\v{r}ava-Lifshitz Gravity: Discussions

-Now it is plausible to note that the \ac{eos} models for the \ac{ns} structure do not show significant differences in the structure of a white dwarf.
-It is mainly because they are almost the same except the physics at the nucleus size.
-Likewise, the \ac{hl} gravity deforms the \ac{uv} behavior and does not change the structure of a white dwarf significantly.
-The behavior of white dwarfs as well as \acp{ns} in \ac{gr} and \ac{hl} gravity are depicted in Fig.~\ref{fig:whitedwarf}.
-The relativistic \ac{eos} for white dwarfs is obtained by assuming that the dominant chemical components of white dwarfs are $^4$He, $^{12}$C or $^{16}$O, that is the ratio between the atomic mass number $A$ and the number of electrons $Z$ is given by $A / Z = 2$~\cite{Sagert:2005fw}.
-The \ac{eos} models for \acp{ns} do not reflect the Chandrasekhar limit correctly, since they are obtained by considering the physical situations beyond the degeneracy pressure of electrons such as neutronization.
+Now, it is noteworthy that the \ac{EOS} models for the \ac{ns} structure do not show significant differences in the structure of a white dwarf.
+This is primarily because they are almost identical except for the physics at the nucleus size.
+Similarly, \ac{hl} gravity deforms the behavior at \ac{uv} scale and does not change the structure of a white dwarf significantly.
+The behaviors of white dwarfs as well as \acp{ns} in \ac{gr} and \ac{hl} gravity are depicted in Fig.~\ref{fig:whitedwarf}.
+The relativistic \ac{EOS} for white dwarfs is obtained by assuming that the dominant chemical components of white dwarfs are $^4$He, $^{12}$C, or $^{16}$O, that is, the ratio between the atomic mass number $A$ and the number of electrons $Z$ is given by $A / Z = 2$~\cite{Sagert:2005fw}.
+The \ac{EOS} models for \acp{ns} do not reflect the Chandrasekhar limit correctly, because they are obtained by considering physical situations beyond the degeneracy pressure of electrons such as neutronization.
+The mass-radius relation of white dwarfs in the {\it beyond Horndeski class of gravity theories} was investigated in~\cite{Saltas:2018mxc}.